 Education: Barnard College, 1987, B.A., Cum Laude; Brooklyn Law School, 1993, J.D., Magna Cum Laude.

 Prior to being appointed to the United States Court of International Trade, Judge Kelly was an associate at Coudert Brothers in New York City from 1993-1997.
 In 1997 she joined the faculty at Brooklyn Law School, becoming a tenured faculty member in 2008.
 While at Brooklyn Law School, Judge Kelly focused her scholarship on Administrative Law and International Trade Law.
 Judge Kelly also served as Co-Director for the Dennis J. Block Center for the Study of International Business Law and as the faculty advisor for the Brooklyn Journal of International Law.
 She served on the board of directors of the Customs and International Trade Bar Association (CITBA) and chaired its Subcommittee on Trade Adjustment Assistance.
 She is the past co-chair of the International Economic Law Group of the American Society of International Law.

 Executive Assistant: Golda Lawrence

 Case Manager: Steve Taronji (212) 264-1611

 Judge Kelly has hired her law clerks from fall 2020 through the fall of 2024.

 Judge Kelly accepts applications for interns.
 Interns will work directly for law clerks.
-Applicants must submit a resume, cover letter, two letters of recommendations, law school transcript and writing sample of the applicant’s own work.
+Applicants must submit a resume, cover letter, law school transcript and writing sample of the applicant’s own work.
 Preference will be given to applicants who have taken administrative law.
-Please note that all internships are unpaid positions.
-Decisions will be made on a rolling basis on or about November 1 for spring applicants, February 1 for summer applicants, and August 1 for fall applicants.
-Please submit your materials via email to email@example.com.
+Please note that all internships are unpaid positions and U.S citizenship is required.
+Decisions will be made on a rolling basis on or about November 1 for spring applicants, February 15 for summer applicants, and August 1 for fall applicants.
+Please submit your materials via email to firstname.lastname@example.org.